captionpoint/captionpoint-plays/FUN-HOME.md

 ---

+---

 ## ALISON:
-MAKE THIS PART LOOK RUGGED…
+MAKE THIS PART LOOK RUGGED… HM MM
-MM MM

----

 ALLEGHENY PLATEAU…
-THIS DARK SHADED STRIPE

 ---

-BUM BUM BUM
+THIS DARK SHADED STRIPE, BUM, BUM, BUM <br>
 IS THE FRONT
-PAINT THE LONG RIDGES AND VALLEYS BELOW

 ---

+PAINT THE LONG RIDGES AND <br>
+VALLEYS BELOW

+---

-MM MM
+MM MM<br>
 OUR TOWN IS THIS… DOT.

 ---

-QUICK DASHES MARK THE PROPERTY ENDS
+QUICK DASHES MARK THE PROPERTY ENDS<br>
 BEECH CREEK, A ROPE THAT TURNS AND BENDS

 ---

-LITTLE SQUARES FOR HOUSES STRUNG ALONG ROADS
+LITTLE SQUARES FOR HOUSES STRUNG ALONG ROADS<br>
 THE LAND TRANSFIGURED INTO TOPOGRAPHIC CODES

 ---